 Croton-on-Hudson is a somewhat small village located in the state of New York.
 With a population of 8,269 people and three constituent neighborhoods, Croton-on-Hudson is the 218th largest community in New York.
-Croton-on-Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Croton-on-Hudson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Croton-on-Hudson home prices are not only among the most expensive in New York, but Croton-on-Hudson real estate also consistently ranks among the most expensive in America.

-Croton-on-Hudson is a decidedly white-collar village, with fully 93.99% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Croton-on-Hudson is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Croton-on-Hudson who work in management occupations (19.37%), teaching (10.36%), and sales jobs (10.24%).
+Croton-on-Hudson is a decidedly white-collar village, with fully 91.95% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Croton-on-Hudson is a village of professionals, managers, and service providers.
+There are especially a lot of people living in Croton-on-Hudson who work in management occupations (17.14%), sales jobs (9.89%), and teaching (9.59%).

 Of important note, Croton-on-Hudson is also a village of artists.
 Croton-on-Hudson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Croton-on-Hudson’s character.